 Gayle made headlines in January when he attempted to flirt with Australian television reporter Mel McLaughlin during a live interview.

-Gayle said he was happy to be speaking to McLaughlin “just to see your eyes for the first time” and suggested they go for a drink afterwards, adding: “Don’t blush, baby”.
+Gayle said he was happy to be speaking to McLaughlin “just to see your eyes for the first time” and suggested they go for a drink afterward, adding: “Don’t blush, baby”.

 He was fined over the incident by his Australian club Melbourne Renegades.